MicrosoftDocs/security/operations/setup-xdr-tools.md

 ## Pilot and deploy Microsoft 365 Defender

 Microsoft provides guidance to help you set up and get started with Microsoft 365 Defender components.
+The component services that are part of the Microsoft 365 Defender stack are:

+- **Microsoft Defender for Endpoint**
+- **Microsoft Defender for Identity**
+- **Microsoft Defender for Office 365**
+- **Microsoft Defender for Cloud Apps**

 ### Recommended order of enabling Microsoft 365 Defender components

 If you haven't already set up Microsoft 365 Defender components, Microsoft recommends enabling the components in the order illustrated: